CND-cyb/homelab/README.md

 - Experiment with tools and network configurations
 - Build a lab for security testing and attack analysis
 - Practice on vulnerable machines
+- **Access the entire lab securely from anywhere via Tailscale VPN**

 ---